caporaso-lab/q2-books/_sources/80-leiden-tutorial.md

 ````{dropdown} Hint!
 Try running `qiime diversity --help` to view all of the available methods within this plugin.
 From here, you can run the `--help` command on any of the methods to learn more about their inputs and functionality (i.e. `qiime diversity beta --help`).
 ````

+A couple of helpful hints while working through these exercises:
+ - Make sure you utilize the `--help` command (at both the plugin and command levels) to help you figure out what methods you'll need to use to generate these distance matrices, as well as a visual correlation between a set of two distance matrices.
+ - When running multi-line commands, you've seen the backslash format at the end of each line (visually splitting each parameter), which you can continue utilizing.
+You can also type everything out in a single line - the result will be the same, but you can pick which formatting feels preferable to you.

 ## MAG-based analysis
 ````{toggle}